 7. Seeking ways to leverage the knowledge of others without reciprocating.

-Sharing of knowledge in of itself is an educational process.
+Sharing of knowledge in and of itself is an educational process.
 A PM should strive to convey to all project participants the benefits of knowledge sharing as well as the risks to project objectives of not doing so.
 Project leaders can also help to alleviate individual fear and insecurities as they arise since this is usually at the root of withholding knowledge.
-By helping in this regard, it creates a more cohesive environment for team members and makes it easier to share knowledge and collaborate more openly.
+Helping in this regard creates a more cohesive environment for team members and makes it easier to share knowledge and collaborate more openly.
+This also strengthens your company culture overall.

 8. Spreading gossip or lies about others.